nekonaute/roborobo4/README.md

  * Jean-Marc Montanier, Berend Weel, Amine Boumaza, Andreas Steyven, Leo Cazenille, Theotime Grohens, and a few others!

-## How to cite Roborobo in scientific work
+## How to cite Roborobo in your work

 If you use __Roborobo__ in your work, __please cite the following paper__: